croc-code/grunt-croc-qunit/README.md

 The folder where instrumented files will be saved.

-#### autoBind
-Type: `Boolean`
-Required: no
-Default: `true`

-If `autoBind` option is set then the task will automatically adds a handler for `qunit.coverage` event via `qunit` task's options (see `eventHandlers` option).
-Also the task will define `coverageFile` option for `coverageReport` task (coverage file will be placed into `dest` folder).
-So by default you can leave your `qunit` task untouched and get coverage reports.

 ### `coverageReport` task
-`coverageReport` task controls what reports to generate from coverage info.
-In most cases coverage info is a json file created on qunit test completion.
-You can use `qunit.coverage` event to manually handle coverage info and save it into a file or leave it to happen automatically if `autoBind` option was set for `coverageInstrument` task.

 #### coverageFile
 Type: `String`
 Default: (none)
 Required: yes

 The file path to `coverage.json` file with coverage info saved after tests completion.
 To create this file you can use `qunit.coverage` event.
 See example below.
-This option is set automatically if `autoBind` option of `coverageInstrument` task is specified (by default).

 #### reports
 Type: `Object`
 Required: no

 An object to specify what reports should be generated.
 The object's key can be any report name which Istanbul supports (`html`, `lcov`, `text`; see the [doc](https://github.com/gotwarlost/istanbul/#the-report-command) for details).
-The key's value should be a folder path  where the report will be created.
+The key's value should be path to a folder where the report will be created.

 ### Usage example

 It doesn't make much sence to run tasks `coverageInstrument` and `coverageReport` individually.
-Instead they are designed to be run in a pipeline with `qunit` task.
+Instead they are designed to be run in a pipeline with `qunit` task:
-But they were designed specifically to be independent from `qunit` task to simplify re-using if you will.

 ```js
 	grunt.initConfig({